 Your church members can’t grow spiritually on their own.
 We all need other people to help us grow.
 At Saddleback, we use small groups, built around the same core New Testament purposes that our church is, to help our members develop the kind of relationships they need to grow.
 In these groups they can practice all of the “one anothers” of Scripture (pray for one another, love one another, etc.).
 It’s a central part of our church’s spiritual growth plan.
 And by making sure that these groups center on the biblical purposes, we help our members worship more fully, build meaningful relationships, develop the character of Christ, discover their SHAPE for ministry (spiritual gifts, heart, abilities, personality, and experiences), and share their faith with lost friends.

 We also use spiritual growth campaigns to boost the growth of our people.
 A spiritual growth campaign is an intensive, extended, all-church emphasis involving every age group that focuses on some particular aspect of spiritual growth.
-Campaigns like 50 Days of Faith, 40 Days of Purpose, and 40 Days of Community have paid eternal dividends in the spiritual growth of our church.
+Campaigns like What on Earth Am I Here For?, 40 Days of Prayer, and Transformed have paid eternal dividends in the spiritual growth of our church.

-In the last 35 years at Saddleback, nothing – I mean nothing – has produced spiritual growth in our people deeper and faster than campaigns.
-Through 40 Days of Purpose alone (in just 40 days):
+In the last 40+ years at Saddleback, nothing – I mean nothing – has produced spiritual growth in our people deeper and faster than campaigns.
+Through 40 Days of Purpose (now known as the What on Earth Am I Here For? campaign) alone in just 40 days:

 - 671 new believers came to Christ and were baptized